-When honing your straight razor to that perfect Shave Ready condition, the occasional use of a stropping abrasive can be especially useful; ensuring that any razor you get your hands on, is one made unbelievably sharp.
+When honing your straight razor to that perfect Shave Ready state, the occasional use of a stropping abrasive can be especially useful; ensuring that any razor you get your hands on, is one made unbelievably sharp.

 Used in combination with the small amount of heat and friction that naturally occur when stropping, Chromium Oxide is ideal when it comes to helping you achieve not only an extremely refined edge, but one that lasts.
 Done correctly, this abrasive can be used to keep your straight razor in that coveted, shave ready condition for as long as a year and a half; reducing what feels like the never-ending need to send your razor out for sharpening.

 In fact, you shouldn't be surprised if the inclusion of this stropping abrasive makes an immediate difference to your honing experience; almost effortlessly producing that remarkable, legendary sharpness, custom of a perfect hone, and providing you with continually flawless shaves, time and time again.

 Offered in a convenient paste, this fine stropping abrasive can be used alone, or together with either diamond spray, or other abrasives containing a more aggressive grit.
 Regardless, Chromium Oxide should always serve as your last, or only, abrasive; used after sharpening, and directly before stropping.

 Remember, it is important not to strop with these kinds of abrasives too often, or too aggressively, as you will prematurely round off the edge.

 For an easy and seamless application, our 0.50 Micron Chromium Oxide Paste is delivered in a neutral suspension, and maintains a 50 000 Grit.

 Chromium Oxide works equally well on both balsa wood, cotton canvas or on corium leather boards.
 Your strop should be lightly coated with the abrasive, using just enough to turn the surface green, before wiping off the excess with a paper towel.